The Best Creperies in Paris

 5. Crêperie Josselin

 If you want to try authentic homemade crêpes in Paris, you can do it in many places.
-But there are always some that stand out above others and many users recommend you to go to the crêperie Josselin.
+But there are always some, which stand out above others and many users recommend you to go to the crêperie Josselin.
 It is a cute, small and with a personal charm that does not leave indifferent.
 It is worth noting that although it is always full due to its success, you will find yourself as comfortable as at home.

 Their dishes are abundant and not copious.
 The dough of the galettes and crêpes are traditional with its characteristic buttery flavor, as it should be.
 It has an extensive menu of varieties for which you will not know which one to choose.
 The service is fast, so if you are in a hurry but want to eat a delicious crêpe, this is your place!